nmorrison01/BiasThruBERT/README.md

 # BiasThruBERT
 Exploiting the BERT Architecture to Reveal Political Bias in Different News Sources

 Contributors:
+* Nicholas Morrison
+* Jasper Jian
-Nicholas Morrison, Jasper Jian, Declan Giltz
+* Declan Giltz

 Project Description:

-Dataset:
+Dataset: \
-We modified the POLUSA dataset which can be found on Zenodo at https://zenodo.org/record/3946057#.Yb-S_dnMIUo Access to this dataset is restricted, so we also included a small sample of the text files we used to train the models.
+We modified the POLUSA dataset which can be found on Zenodo at https://zenodo.org/record/3946057#.Yb-S_dnMIUo \
+Access to this dataset is restricted, so we also included a small sample of the text files we used to train the models.